a8espinoza/Automated-File-Organization/README.md

 2. printGroups - Print current output groups
 3. help - Show this help message

-To use a secondary function, run the script with the function name as an argument like so: python organizationScript.py <function_name>
+To use a secondary function, run the script with the function name as an argument like so: <br />
+python organizationScript.py <function_name>